hk0O7/4K_UpdateLaunch/README.md

 > wget `https://github.com/hk0O7/4K_UpdateLaunch/archive/master.zip` && unzip master.zip && cd 4K_UpdateLaunch-master && chmod +x ./4K_UpdateLaunch.sh && ./4K_UpdateLaunch.sh

 On the first start, it will ask you to install it.
 If you do, you can later remove the .sh file you downloaded.
-During the installation it will let you have a link in your applications menu with the name *4K Updater/Launcher* under the *Internet* (or *Networking*) section.
+During the installation it will create a link in your applications menu with the name *4K Updater/Launcher* under the *Internet* (or *Networking*) section.

 To uninstall this script, open a terminal and type `/opt/4klauncher/4K_UpdateLaunch.sh uninstall`.
 This script does not take any other arguments.